klusta-team/example/README.md

     20140606-007-experiment.raw.kwd
     20140606-007-experiment.low.kwd

-These files contains the information of all shanks.
+These files contains data from all shanks.

 * The **kwik** file contains all metadata, the spike times (previously `.res`), the clusters (previously `.clu`).
 It is a relatively small file (a few MB in general).
 * The **kwx** file contains the features (previously `.fet`), the masks (previously `.fmask`), the waveforms (previously `.spk`).